Trump touts ‘progress’ in Japan trade talks, as uncertainty roils stocks

 Japanese Prime Minister Shigeru Ishiba said the negotiations would not be easy but the initial rounds of talks had “created a foundation for the next steps.”

-Japan, a top US security ally and its fourth-largest trade partner, has been hit with a 10 percent baseline tariff in addition to duties of 25 percent on cars, steel and aluminium.
+Like dozens of other US trade partners, Japan has been hit with a 10 percent baseline tariff in addition to duties of 25 percent on cars, steel and aluminium, which rank among the East Asian country’s top exports.

-The East Asian giant is also facing a 24 percent “reciprocal” tariff under Trump’s “liberation day” duties on dozens of countries, nearly all of which have been paused until July 9.
+Japan, a top US security ally and its fourth-largest trade partner, is also facing a targeted 24 percent “reciprocal” tariff under Trump’s “liberation day” trade measures, nearly all of which have been paused until July 9.

 “Japan’s industry is so closely integrated in the US economy that everyone is very concerned about the trade talks,” Martin Schulz, chief policy economist at Fujitsu in Tokyo, told Al Jazeera.